Harry Potter and the Goblet of Fire (film): Development

 Chris Columbus, who directed Harry Potter and the Philosopher's Stone (2001) and Harry Potter and the Chamber of Secrets (2002), originally thought about returning to direct the film adaptation of Harry Potter and the Goblet of Fire while producing Harry Potter and the Prisoner of Azkaban (2004), but ultimately declined because his children wanted to spend time with him like a family.
-In addition, they wanted to move back to the United States of America to see their friends after moving in to England for the first two films.
-Having read the first three books, Columbus had noticed the progressively darker tone of the story, leading author J.K.
-Rowling to give him, producer David Heyman and screenwriter Steve Kloves copies of a huge manuscript about her plans for Goblet of Fire before it was published, just so they could prepare themselves in terms of filming each subsequent film.
-M. Night Shyamalan was approached to direct the film but he was more interested in doing a film adaptation of Life of Pi.
+In addition, they wanted to move back to America to see their friends after moving to England for the first two films.

+Having read the first three books, Columbus had noticed the progressively darker tone of the story, leading author J. K. Rowling to give him, producer David Heyman and screenwriter Steve Kloves copies of a huge manuscript about her plans for Goblet of Fire before it was published, just so they could prepare themselves in terms of filming each subsequent film.
+M. Night Shyamalan was approached to direct the film but he was more interested in directing the film adaptation of Life of Pi.
 British film director Mike Newell was chosen to direct the film after Prisoner of Azkaban director Alfonso Cuarón announced that he would only be able to direct one Harry Potter film.
 In a statement explaining the transition of directors, series producer Heyman said:

 Work on the script began in April 2003.
 Heyman considered the pre-production on Goblet of Fire had been too lengthy for a single film.
 He stated, "We're going to shoot it as one and see how it ends up.
 If it's too long then we'll make it into two."
 Kloves, writer for the previous instalments, returned for Goblet of Fire.
 On adapting the 636-page book into a single feature-length film, Kloves commented, "we always thought it would be two movies, but we could never figure out a way to break it in two.
 So it will be a different experience from the book."

 Columbus advised Heyman of splitting Goblet of Fire into two separate films due to its length, but Warner Bros. showed no interest in the idea.
 Newell found that "there was a way of making one film, which was as a thriller," while "[staying] true to the book and [keeping] the length down."
 In order to prepare for the film, Newell watched "paranoid thrillers" such as North by Northwest (1959), The Parallax View (1974), and Three Days of the Condor (1975).
+Henry Cavill auditioned for Cedric Diggory before Pattinson was cast; and Tolga Safer, who appeared as Karkaroff's Aide, auditioned for Viktor Krum before Ianevski was cast.
+Rosamund Pike was considered for Rita Skeeter, but she turned down the role because it was minor, a decision she would later regret.